ceytek-labs/54grad-de-services-lite/README.md

 This package is designed to integrate the services provided by **54grad.de** into PHP projects, allowing for seamless use of vehicle labeling data and other related functionalities within a PHP-based environment.

+> **Disclaimer:** This package is not an official product of 54grad.de.
+The developers accept no responsibility for any issues, discrepancies, or damages that may arise from its use.

 ## Installation

 You can add this package to your projects via Composer: